tamucc-comp-bio/classroom_repo_2025/lectures/lecture00.md

 ### Setup [GitHub CodeSpaces](https://github.com/features/codespaces)

-Complete the tasks in the [How to Set Up Your Computer for Computational Biology](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_setup_computer.md) guide.
+Complete the tasks in the [How to Set Up GitHub CodeSpaces](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_github_codespaces.md).

+Be sure to turn off your codespace before moving to the next exercise so you don't waste you alloted time allocation.

 ---